-So far, we’ve discussed how to write for the best marketing translations, and how to make sure your marketing materials are culturally appropriate for your limited-English speaking target audience.
+So far, we’ve discussed how to write for the best marketing translations, and how to make sure your multilingual marketing materials are culturally appropriate for your limited-English speaking target audience.
 Today we are going to discuss website translation and SEO so that your message not only speaks to your customer in the right language, but it can also be found on the web.
-We’ll also talk about how to make sure your current news releases and continual updates to your website can be translated in the easiest way possible, through a process we call transweblation.
+We’ll also talk about how to make sure your current news releases and continual updates to your website can be translated in the easiest way possible, through a process we call transweblationTM.

 Define Your Objectives